metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

 - `credentials` (Attributes) Selects a key of a Secret in the namespace that contains the credentials for authentication. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--endpoints--authorization--credentials))
 - `type` (String) Defines the authentication type.
-The value is case-insensitive.'Basic' is not a supported value.Default: 'Bearer'
+The value is case-insensitive.
+'Basic' is not a supported value.
+Default: 'Bearer'

 <a id="nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--endpoints--authorization--credentials"></a>
 ### Nested Schema for `spec.metrics.prometheus.scrape_config.service_monitor.override.endpoints.authorization.credentials`

 Required:

 - `key` (String) The key of the secret to select from.
 Must be a valid secret key.

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.TODO: Add other useful fields. apiVersion, kind, uid?More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+TODO: Add other useful fields. apiVersion, kind, uid?
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Drop 'kubebuilder:default' when controller-gen doesn't need it https://github.com/kubernetes-sigs/kubebuilder/issues/3896.
 - `optional` (Boolean) Specify whether the Secret or its key must be defined